 1. INTRODUCTION

-Onions, Allium cepa L., cepa group, are a biennial of the Alliaceae family.
+Onion, Allium cepa L., cepa group, is a biennial of the Alliaceae family.
 It is an important vegetable crop used for seasoning and flavoring of foods in every home and of economic value to farmers.
-Onions are a helpful ingredient in the diet due to their contents of sugars, vitamins, and minerals (Ole et al., 2004).
-In Nigeria, the production of onions is mainly grown in the north during the dry season (October to April) (Shehu and Muhammad, 2010).
+Onion is a helpful ingredient in the diet due to their contents of sugars, vitamins, and minerals (Ole et al., 2004).
+In Nigeria, the f onion is mainly grown in the north during the dry season (October to April) (Shehu and Muhammad, 2010).
 Onion is a semi-perishable crop known for high moisture content.
 The storability has been reported according to Methananda (1992) to be low, with 30-50% post-harvest losses.
 This worsens the problem of off-season shortage and lower profits (Methananda, 1992).
 Several studies have examined effective storage methods, disease-causing rot, and ambient conditions, such as temperature and relative humidity, on onion spoilage (Dimka and Onuegbu, 2010).
-All this is aimed at reducing losses.
-Therefore, storage is considered significant to ensure that consumers can access products at reasonable prices during off-seasons, while also enabling producers to receive higher prices.
+All are aimed at reducing losses.
+Therefore, storage is considered significant to ensure that consumers can access products at reasonable prices during off-seasons, and also enabling producers to receive higher prices.
 (Rajapaskse and Edirimana, 2002).
 During storage, some losses occur due to sprouting, drying, rotting, and physiological weight loss.
-Previous studies by Rajapaskse and Edirimana (2002) on managing bulb rot of big onion (Allium cepa L.) during storage using fungicides provided recommendations developed by the Department of Agriculture to minimize losses during onion bulb storage.
+Previous studies by Rajapaskse and Edirimana (2002) on managing bulb rot of large onion (Allium cepa L.) during storage using fungicides provided recommendations developed by the Department of Agriculture to minimize losses during onion bulb storage.
 These include pre-harvest drying, cautious harvesting, curing, safeguarding bulbs from sunburn and wounding, and appropriate storage conditions (selection of bulbs, frequent examination during storage, and good ventilation).

 Microorganisms are the primary cause of bulb rotting during storage.
 Among them, fungi are the primary causal agents of storage losses, particularly under tropical and subtropical conditions (Adebayo and Diyaolu, 2003).
-In Nigeria, such losses will be higher under sultry weather conditions, which will favor the growth and development of microorganisms.
-Thus, this studies therefore was undertaken to isolate and identify the fungal pathogens associated with post-harvest (storage) deterioration of onion bulbs in North, Central and Southern Senatorial Districts of Cross River State, Nigeria, as well as carry out pathogenicity test of the isolated fungi, to test the effect of different storage methods on disease severity on onion bulbs, and finally, ascertain the storage temperature that encourages the incidence and severity of the disease.
+In Nigeria, such losses is higher under sultry weather conditions, which favor the growth and development of microorganisms.
+The present study was therefore undertaken to isolate and identify the fungal pathogens associated with post-harvest (storage) deterioration of onion bulbs in North, Central and Southern Senatorial Districts of Cross River State, Nigeria, as well as to carry out pathogenicity test of the isolated fungi, to test the effect of different storage methods on disease severity on onion bulbs, and finally, to ascertain the storage temperature that encourages the incidence and severity of the disease.

 2. material and methods